 A move from Australia to Stillwater, Oklahoma is an adjustment by itself.
 Just imagine trying to fit in with kids over a decade younger.

-The Oklahoma State Cowboys still have to worry about the starting quarterback spot for its football team, first and foremost, but it’s going to be hard to ignore 29-year-old Australian punter Tom Hutton when the season starts at Boone Pickens Stadium.
+The Oklahoma State Cowboys still have a lot of season ahead at Boone Pickens Stadium, first and foremost, but it’s going to be hard to ignore 29-year-old Australian punter Tom Hutton, who has averaged over 39 yards in six punts this season.

 After all, there are some NFL running backs who have retired before OSU football’s newest specialist has played in an American football game.